welshstew/ansible-openshift-ee/README.md

-# Ansible execution environment for openshift
+# Ansible execution environment for OpenShift

-The purpose of this is to create a container image that has baked in python, pip, all ansible dependencies, and ansible itself - such that the playbook can be run inside the environment rather than on a developer desktop.
+The purpose of this is to create a container image that has baked in python, pip, all ansible dependencies, and ansible itself - such that the playbook can be run inside an OpenShift environment rather than on a developer desktop/server.

 ## Build Execution Environment